Satya-s89/Ecommerce-Follow-Along/README.md

 - Displayed All address in address selection page.
 - Displayed total price in cart.
 - Added place order button at the bottom.

+---

+### **🛠️ Milestone 25 worked on order backend and email service

+- created endpoint for order.
+- implemented mail service from nodemailer.
+- handled address for the delivery.